Make nap time the new coffee break. A quick snooze boosts productivity and improves memory and problem-solving.

 According to the University of California-Irvine sleep researcher Sara Mednick, you don’t want to get into a deep sleep because you need to be alert.
 Her Take a Nap!
 Change Your Life (2006) uses the term “sleep inertia” to describe the inability to shrug sleep off after a nap.
 This impaired state worsens as you go deeper and deeper into sleep.
 So the trick is to avoid getting deep sleep.

 Idea for Impact: Go ahead and snooze for 20 minutes, ideally sometime between 2 p.m. and 4 p.m.
-If you need help regaining alertness after the alarm goes off, step into bright light or splash your face with water.
+Step into bright light or splash your face with water if you need help regaining alertness after the alarm goes off.
 The post-nap energy spike can last for several hours.